-Are Pickled Onions Good or Bad for You - Discover the Health Benefits
+Are Pickled Onions Good or Bad for You (Healthy Onion Benefits)

 Yes, they can be a beneficial part of a healthy diet, and yes they can be bad for you because of the salt, vinegar, and preservatives used in the pickling process, (plus the high sugar content of the onions themselves).